fastoch/Linux/Ansible.md

       apt: update_cache=yes
       changed_when: False
       when: ansible_distribution in ["Debian", "Ubuntu"]

+# Run roles
+- hosts: all
+  tags: base
+  become: true
+  roles:
+    - base

+- hosts: workstation
+  tags: workstation
+  become: true
+  roles:
+    - workstation

+- hosts: server
+  tags: server
+  become: true
+  roles:
+    - server
 ```

 In this sample, you can see that:
 - first of all, I'm going to target all hosts
 - I'll run some pre_tasks against those hosts
   - pre_tasks are basically just tasks you want to run before anything else
-    - the first one will run the pacman module (the package manager for Arch Linux)
+    - the first play will run the pacman module, which is the package manager for Arch Linux
-    - it will use that module to update the cache
+    - it will use that module to update the package cache (update the repository index)
-    - but it will only do that if the distribution it's being run on is actually Archlinux
+    - but it will only do that if the distro it's being run on is actually Archlinux
+    - the next play does the same thing but uses the apt module, the package manager for Debian-based distros

 So my Ansible config is actually going to check the distro before "deciding" if a task should be run or not.

+- Then we have roles.
+Roles are explained in this video: https://www.youtube.com/watch?v=tq9sCeQNVYc
+  - A role allows you to categorize tasks and run them only against machines that are actually part of that role
+  -

 @12/68